rustbridge/in-a-box/README.md

 ## Contributing

-Running an event?
-You've discovered new groundbreaking information that might change the way we think about learning Rust forever?
-You can open a Pull Request with your changes or additions here!
-There's no specific guidelines as to how it should be formatted other than being Markdown.
+Have you used these materials or run your own workshop?
+We'd love to learn and grow from your experience.
+Please feel free to file any issues with questions or comments, or open up a PR with new materials!
+There's no specific guidelines as to how content should be formatted other than being Markdown.